Joan McCord: Author

 Aside from being a criminologist Joan McCord was known for her editorial work, particularly chapter four of the Cures That Harm which came out in The New York Times in 2002.
 A volume of her essays on criminology, edited by her son Geoffrey Sayre-McCord, were published postmortem by Temple University Press in 2007.

-TV
+Media

+In 1996 she was interviewed by The New York Times regarding a rape committed by a 12-year old.
 She also credited for appearing in Scared Straight!, a documentary on juvenile delinquents.

+Her researched was featured in an episode of Freakanomics, "When Helping Hurts."

 Personal life

 Joan McCord was married to her first husband, the sociologist William Maxwell McCord, with whom she had co-authored numerous early books and articles.
 They had two sons, Geoffrey Sayre-McCord (who resides in Durham, N.C.), and Rob McCord and four grandsons.
 Her second husband, Carl A. Silver, was a professor at Drexel University.
 She died from lung cancer in Narberth, Pennsylvania, on February 24, 2004.